imgag/ngs-bits/doc/GSvar/report_generation.md

 The *report configuration* of a sample can be opened by:

-* double-klicking the header field of a variant or
+* double-clicking the header field of a variant or
 * though the context menu of the variant line (or the header field)

 ![report_config_variant.png](report_config_variant.png)